-A doctor or other trained health professional will give you or your child gadoterate. gadoterate is given through a needle placed in one of your veins just before you have an MRI scan.
+A doctor or other trained health professional will give you or your child gadoterate.
+It is given through a needle placed into one of your veins just before you have an MRI scan.

-It is very important that your doctor check the progress of you or your child while you are receiving gadoterate and during the MRI scan.
-This will allow your doctor to see if the medicine is working properly and to check for unwanted effects.
+It is very important that your doctor check you or your child's progress while you are receiving gadoterate and during the MRI scan to make sure gadoterate is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 The risk of having a very serious disease called nephrogenic systemic fibrosis (NSF) is increased in patients with severe kidney disease.
-Even if you have severe kidney problems, your doctor may decide that it is still important to use gadoterate.
-Check with your doctor right away if you or your child have burning or itching of the skin, red or dark patches on the skin, swelling, hardening, or tightening of the skin, joint stiffness, limited range of motion in the arms and legs, pain that is deep in the hip bone or ribs, or muscle weakness.
+Even if you have severe kidney problems, your doctor may decide that it is still important to receive gadoterate.
+Check with your doctor right away if you or your child have burning, itching, swelling, hardening, or tightening of the skin, red or dark patches on the skin, joint stiffness, limited range of motion in the arms and legs, pain that is deep in the hip bone or ribs, or muscle weakness.
 These may be symptoms of NSF.

-gadoterate may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor or nurse right away if you or your child have cold, clammy skin, confusion, dizziness, lightheadedness, a skin rash, itching, sweating, swelling of the face, tongue, and throat, trouble with breathing, or chest pain after you receive the medicine.
+Gadoterate may cause a serious allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving the medicine.